Table of Contents

 - Nature of industry

-- Degree of risk involved
+- The degree of risk involved

 - Whether the concerned borrower is a new or old business